dataeducator/student_academic_success/README.md

 Each of the models was trained using an 80/20 split and then evaluated using recall:

 ### Evaluation
 I created a <code>ModelEvaluation </code> class to evaluate different classifier models for a ternary classification problem.
+The class contains:

-The class contains methods to calculate evaluation metrics such as accuracy, precision, recall, and F1 score for each trained model.
-It also includes functions to analyze feature importances for the RandomForestClassifier and identify the best hyperparameters that yield the best recall score for each model using cross-validation.
+* methods to calculate evaluation metrics such as accuracy, precision, recall, and F1 score for each trained model.

+*  functions to analyze feature importances for the <code>RandomForestClassifier</code> and identify the best hyperparameters that yield the best recall score for each model using cross-validation.

+The class includes the following functions:
+*  <code>evaluate_models</code> &rarr; takes a trained <code>TernaryClassifier</code> instance, performs predictions on the test data, and calculates various evaluation metrics for each model.

+* <code>analyze_feature_importances</code> &rarr; analyzes feature importances for the <code>RandomForestClassifier</code> and stores them in a dataframe.

+* <code>calculate_best_scores</code> &rarr; <code>GridSearchCV</code> to find the best hyperparameters for each model based on a specified scoring metric.

+* <code>identify_best_parameters</code> &rarr; identifies the best hyperparameters and their corresponding recall scores for each model.

+* <code>plot_feature_importances</code> &rarr; plots the feature importances of the trained models using bar plots.

 <img width="656" alt="ModelEvaluation" src="https://github.com/dataeducator/student_academic_success/assets/107881738/de02951d-7543-4f86-bfe8-cf2c2a5e5915">